OS2borgerPC/os2borgerpc-admin-site/README.md

 For needs that go beyond the global scripts catalog, local scripts can be added through the GUI.

-Read the documentation for this project at [os2borgerpc.github.io/os2borgerpc-docs/docs/admin-site/](https://os2borgerpc.github.io/os2borgerpc-docs/docs/scripts/).
+## Documentation

-The system was developed by Magenta Aps (https://www.magenta.dk) and is part of the OS2borgerPC project.
+Read the documentation for the admin-site at [os2borgerpc.github.io/os2borgerpc-docs/docs/admin-site/](https://os2borgerpc.github.io/os2borgerpc-docs/docs/scripts/).

 For more information about the OS2borgerPC project, please see the official home page:

     https://www.os2.eu/os2borgerpc